-Typically for electronic prepress and imagesetting systems of the prior art, a print job (hereinafter a "job") required that a specific output device be connected to the system before the job could be processed.
+[0012] Typically for electronic prepress and imagesetting systems of the prior art, a print job (hereinafter a "job") required that a specific output device be connected to the system before the job could be processed.
 For example, a job requiring a particular imagesetter for an output device, or a particular medium type or size loaded onto the output device, could not be processed into raster data if the particular output device and corresponding media requirements were not met.
 Such a condition may cause a system delay or require that a front-end operator physically change the medium or output device connected to the RIP in order to continue processing and outputting image files.

-[0012] Since the electronic and imagesetting systems of the prior art were not only device-dependent but mediumdependent as well, the queuing of rasterized print jobs was not possible.
+[0013] Since the electronic and imagesetting systems of the prior art were not only device-dependent but medium-dependent as well, the queuing of rasterized print jobs was not possible.
 Thus, the choice of the output device and print medium proved to be a considerable hindrance in productivity.

-[0013] Another expensive resource, front-end operators, are kept busy by controlling the transfer of bitmap image data between a RIP and a MUX.
+[0014] Another expensive resource, front-end operators, are kept busy by controlling the transfer of bitmap image data between a RIP and a MUX.
 Burdening these operators with control of the output process reduces overall system efficiency.
 By moving control of the RIPing and image output process to a system administrator, the front end operator and the front-end itself become free to function more efficiently.

-[0014] One shortcoming of electronic prepress systems of the prior art has been the inability to automatically control and monitor the queuing of output jobs and to make changes in the order or priority of image output either from the RIP of from the output device.
-Another shortcoming is the lack of efficiency in a computer-to-plate system which is caused by inactive components.
-Another shortcoming is the inability to accommodate different size image receiving substrates when burning an image.
-Yet another shortcoming is the inability to adequately mark a plate during printing without marring the image in order to provide real-time identification information such as the identify of a job, a time stamp indicating when the job is completed, an operator identifier, a print engine identifier, a customer identification number, user defined graphics, etc. The above and other shortcomings are addressed and overcome in view of the claimed invention as supported in the attached description and drawings.
+[0015] One of the biggest shortcomings of electronic prepress systems of the prior art has been the inability to automatically control and monitor the queuing of output jobs and to make changes in the order or priority of image output either from the RIP of from the output device.
+This and other shortcomings are overcome in view of the claimed invention as supported in the attached description and drawings.